Saxmundham railway station

 Saxmundham railway station is on the East Suffolk Line in the east of England, serving the town of Saxmundham, Suffolk.
 Situated between Wickham Market and Darsham, it is 22 mi 29 chain down the line from Ipswich, and 91 mi 11 chain from London Liverpool Street.
 Its three-letter station code is SAX.

-It is managed by Abellio Greater Anglia, which operates all trains serving the station.
+It is managed by Greater Anglia, which operates all trains serving the station.

 The signalling centre for the line is located in the signal cabin on the Lowestoft-bound platform, which formerly served as the control centre while the line was signalled using the Radio Electronic Token Block (RETB) system.

 A branch line, which formerly ran to Aldeburgh on the coast from just north of Saxmundham, is still used for goods traffic to the nearby Sizewell nuclear power stations.

 History

 The station building suffered a devastating fire on 12 February 2018.
 Following the fire, the station was renovated with a new waiting room, refurbished platform canopies, a new shelter and seating on platform 2, and an enlarged car park.
 A ceremony marking the completion of the refurbishment took place on 27 September 2021.